Journey to Justice

 Patrice R. Green, vice president of programs at Surdna, speaks with grantees and partners during a grantee partner convening.

 Values are the best grantmaking guidelines.
 In 2018, we had a values-based mandate to put racial justice at the center of our social justice mission.
 The north star of making good on our racial justice mission in a deeply thoughtful and authentic way guided our work over the last six years.
-It’s also what led Surdna’s Board to increase our spending for racial justice in 2020 to meet the most important racial justice moment in our generation—through our grantmaking, policies, and practices.
+It’s also what led Surdna’s board to increase our spending for racial justice in 2020 to meet the most important racial justice moment in our generation—through our grantmaking, policies, and practices.

 When you want to meet the moment, you can’t anticipate how the moment will evolve.
 When we surged our funding for racial justice in 2020, we wanted to meet the moment and established a thoughtful, three-year increased spending plan totaling $45 million.
 At the time, we had no idea how the moment would evolve.
 Since then, we’ve witnessed a coordinated backlash against racial justice.
 As we concluded our time-limited spending increase, it felt challenging to return to our normal spending level given how the moment had evolved.
 Still, we are proud of how we stepped up in 2020 and recognize that returning to our normal spending levels will enable Surdna to support our partners for the long haul.